sakuli/sakuli.github.io/content/docs/200_enterprise/icinga.md

 }
 {{</highlight>}}

-Create the following service object for the first test case.
-The freshness_threshold should be slightly higher than the interval Sakuli tests are planned.
+Create the following service object for the first testcase.
+The `freshness_threshold` should be slightly higher than the interval Sakuli tests are planned.

 {{<highlight conf>}}
 object Service "sakuli_demo" {